 There are a few ways to get setup to start programming in Python.
 By far the easiest and recommended way for CSCI 161 is to use Google Colab.

-There are a number of reasons this is the best choice for us, including being very easy to setup (I’m betting everyone already has a Google account).
+There are a number of reasons this is the best choice for us, including being simple to setup (I’m betting everyone already has a Google account).
 Further, it automatically backs everything up for you with Google Drive.
-Another big reason is this style of programming, called notebook, is becoming increasingly popular.
+Another big reason is this style of programming, called notebook, is quite nice for note-taking.

 If you do not have a Google account, then it is easy to make one.
-If you are uncomfortable making a Google account, then no worries.
-You may use one of the options below.
-Do note that there is even a way to use the notebook style programming with the interpreter option and something called Jupyter notebook.
+If you are uncomfortable making a Google account, then no worries, either use the options below or make a Google account just for Colab.

 Interpreter on Your Computer

-Colab is awesome, however it does have one major downside… You must be connected to the internet for it to work.
-Although we’ll still primarily use Colab, it is strongly recommended to also install Python on your computer.
-You’ll pickup how to use both Colab and your local interpreter throught the course.
+Colab is awesome, however it does have one major downside — you must be connected to the internet for it to work.
+Although we’ll still primarily use Colab, it is recommended to also install Python on your computer.
+You’ll pickup how to use both Colab and your local interpreter throughout the course.

 Integrated Development Environment

-If you would like, install an Integrated Development Environment (IDE).
-IDEs are special programs that can make it easier to write code.
-HOWEVER, I don’t actually recommend using this in the course, or at least not at the start.
-Although IDEs do absolutely make a programmers life easier, at this stage of learning it will very very likely just confuse you and impeded your learning.
+An Integrated Development Environment (IDE) is a special program that can make it easier to write code.
+However, I do not recommend using one at the start of the course as it can be overwhelming.
+Although IDEs do absolutely make a programmers life easier, at this stage of learning it will likely impede your learning.

 Note, I will not be providing IT support for IDEs (or really any IT support in general).